Exploring Your Options

-Typically, most construction managers have a bachelor’s degree as well as on-the-job training experience, the latter essential to developing managerial skills.
+Typically, most construction managers have earned a bachelor’s construction degree as well as on-the-job training experience, the latter essential to developing managerial skills.
 In recent years, studies show that mid to larger-sized construction firms show preference to candidates who offer both real-world construction experience and a bachelor’s degree, preferably in a construction-related field.

 Pursuing Your Education In Construction Management

 Once you’ve developed an interest in how to become a construction manager and decided upon a bachelor’s degree in construction management, it’s essential to know what areas your coursework will be covering.
 Although the major is available as either an Associates or a Bachelor’s degree, it depends on how far you want to go with your career, with a particular focus on your earning potential.
 While some individuals may find they’re hired with an Associate’s degree because they already have prior work experience, those with a bachelor’s degree in construction management are more apt to find higher-tiered positions, including more responsibility (and a higher salary).
 Especially if you go on to earn a master’s in construction management.

 Here are some of the courses you can expect as a construction management major:

 - Civil Engineering

 Core concepts that are frequently covered in construction management program and courses include:

 - Construction project software